 Step Four – Pass the documents to your representative

 Once your representative has the ‘poder’ and certified copy of your passport, they’ll do the rest.
 They will make the appointment, pay the taxes, go to the meeting, make the application and then collect the NIE Certificate a few days later.

 Step Five – You have your NIE number and Certificate

 Your representative will let you know when the process is complete and will give you your original Certificate.

 Notary charges start from around €50 for a poder for an NIE application.

 How can Upsticks help?

-With a poder, at Upsticks, we can apply for NIE certificates for clients and companies throughout the whole of Spain and have been doing so for years.
-It’s great that we can take advantage of the flexibility of appointments in Malaga when in other areas it can take months to get an appointment.
-If you need an NIE certificate and can’t get one locally drop us an email:
+With a poder, Upsticks can apply for NIE certificates no matter where our clients are based in Spain.
+We can take advantage of the flexibility of appointments in Malaga when in other areas it can take months to get an appointment.
+If you need an NIE certificate and can’t get one locally drop us an email at [email protected]

 The information in this article was current on the date published.

 Article last reviewed/updated 12.08.2022